New Business Associate

 Pamela joined IESC in 2019.
 With more than 20 years of international development experience, she is accomplished in the capture and administration of U.S. foreign aid contracts and grants and in the creation and implementation of organizational practices that engender strong management of donor funds.
 She is IESC’s lead administrator for all contracts and grants matters, ensuring compliant, efficient and effective contract and grant operations.
 Previous work includes her tenure as a USAID contracts specialist, director of grants and contracts departments at two international NGOs, and principal and founder of a consulting practice that served more than 50 international nonprofit organizations in the areas of donor compliance, business development, organizational strategy, and capacity development.
 Pamela holds a bachelor’s degree from the University of Massachusetts Amherst and a Masters degree in public policy and administration from the University of Maryland.

-Erin started with the new business team at IESC in January 2017, providing research and coordination support for upcoming and current proposals.
-Prior to joining IESC, she taught English overseas and high school science in the United States, and later worked as a contractor for the U.S. Navy.
-She holds a B.A. in biology and a M.Ed. in education from the University of Virginia and recently earned an M.A. in sustainability with a concentration in environmental policy and international development from Harvard.
+Erin joined IESC in 2017 and supports new business and communications.
+Prior to joining IESC, she taught English overseas and high school science in the U.S. She holds a B.A. in Biology and a Masters in Secondary Education from the University of Virginia and an M.A. in Sustainability with a concentration in environmental policy and international development from Harvard.
 Her professional interests include sustainable economic development, climate change mitigation and adaptation, and international tourism development.
-Outside the office, Erin enjoys reading, exploring new places, and hanging out with her dog, Wallace.
 More about Erin.